HappyShield/happyshield.github.io/index.md

 ---

-All of our design [documentation](https://github.com/HappyShield/happyshield.github.io) and [template files](https://github.com/HappyShield/HappyShield) are available open-source on GitHub.
+All of our design [documentation](https://github.com/HappyShield/happyshield.github.io) and [template files](https://github.com/HappyShield/HappyShield) are available open-source on GitHub, licensed under the [Creative Commons “Attribution-NonCommercial-ShareAlike 4.0 International” License (CC BY-NC-SA 4.0)](https://creativecommons.org/licenses/by-nc-sa/4.0/).
 Pull requests are encouraged!

 **Issues / Feature Requests**: if you find any errors / omissions in any of the documentation or template files, or would like to request an addition or feature, please feel free to submit an [Issue](https://help.github.com/en/github/managing-your-work-on-github/creating-an-issue) to one of our GitHub repositories!
 Thank you!